theiscnp/Asset_Load_Controller/readme.md

 For example - it would be nice to be able to:
-- actually solve the issue, as we might if just some kind random/temporary network traffic problem, with a location.refreshs
+- actually solve the issue, as we might if just some kind random/temporary network traffic problem, with a location.refresh
 - and thereby also enabeling the possiblity that the browser handles the issue, in the case or client actually turned offline..!
 - Involve the user in specific scenarios, for example if we need the user to check his internet connection.
 - A method for easily avoiding the browser cache